dsimmons/node-explorer/README.md

 	npm install -d
 	node app

-You should now be able to access the server at http://serverip:3000/
+You should now be able to access the server at http://serverip:3000/ (or https://serverip:3000);

 ### License